+"body-in-white" is built,

+check the final quality of each car body to confirm the welding process and vehicle build is perfect.

+Paint Shop

+Paint Shop

-white."
-Both the Sonata hood doors, trunk, then check the quality of each car body to confirm the welding process is perfect.
-Paint Shop The completed "body-in-white" moves from the Welding Shop, along a trestle into the Paint Shop for the nine-hour painting process.
+The completed "body-in-white" moves from the Welding Shop, along a trestle into the Paint Shop for the nine-hour painting process.
 The vehicle first rotates 360 degrees in a unique electrocoat bath to prepare the entire body for paint.
-Eighty-one robots apply primer, a base coat using one of 15 different water-based paint colors, and a final clear coat which provides a beautiful shine and long-lasting protection.
-Since the Paint Shop is an environmentallycontrolled area, Team Members must wear special
+Primer is applied by 118 robots, followed by a base coat using one of 12 different water-based paint colors, and a final clear coat which provides a beautiful shine and longlasting protection.
+Since the Paint Shop is an environmentally-controlled area, Team Members must

+General Assembly

 General Assembly Team Members install a variety of parts to complete the vehicle.
 The painted vehicle body moves through the trim area where wires, brake controls, and other parts are quickly connected inside the vehicle, under the hood, and in the trunk.
-The doors are taken off early in the process and sent to another area where speakers, power windows, door seals and other parts are installed. > Engine Shop Engine Shop
+The doors are taken off early in

+the process and sent to another area where speakers, power windows, door seals and other parts are installed.
+In the chassis

+> Engine Shop

+Engine Shop

 HMMA takes pride in having its own Engine Shops.
-HMMA builds its own Theta 4 cylinder Gasoline Direct Injection and Turbo engines.
-These modern engines generate 200 and 274 horsepower respectively.
-Castings of engine blocks, heads and crankshafts are delivered from suppliers and machined to HMMA's exact specifications.
-Over 150 computer-controlled machines perform precision cuts to these engine parts.
-A sophisticated test laboratory performs precision computer measurements to ensure the machining process cut and drilled the metal to proper specifications.
-After machining and precision measurement testing, the parts are moved along a conveyor system to engine assembly where Team Members follow detailed procedures to assemble pieces of the engine.
-All engines are first cold-tested for leaks, then hot-tested, by starting the engine to ensure it meets manufacturing specifications.
-A Hyundai transmission is then married to the new engine to complete the assembly process.
-After a final quality check, the engine is sent on a trestle to the chassis section of General Assembly where it is attached to the drive train and the rest of the vehicle.
+HMMA builds the 2.4-liter Theta 2i 4-cylinder Gasoline performs precision computer measurements to ensure the machining process cut and drilled the metal to proper specifications.
+After machining the precision measurement testing, the parts are moved along a conveyor system or robot loading system to engine assembly where Team Members follow detailed procedures to assemble pieces of the engine.
+All engines are leak tested first, then cold-tested to ensure it meets manufacturing is sent on a trestle to the chassis section of General Assembly where it is attached to the drive train and the rest of the vehicle.

-the body.
+area, the underside of the vehicle is completed and the engine and drive train are connected to the body.
 After the tires, battery, front and rear glass, and seats are installed, the doors are reattached to the vehicle.
 Oil, engine coolant, gasoline and other vital fluids are added, and then the vehicle is started for the first time.
-A roll booth tests the braking system and then the vehicle is driven on a two-mile test track to check for rattles or other issues.
-A shower test checks for leaks and once a vehicle meets all quality standards it is ready to be shipped to a dealer in North America.
+A roll booth tests the braking system and then the vehicle is driven on a two-mile test track to test for rattles or other issues.
+A shower test checks for leaks, and many electrical a vehicle meets all of Hyundai's high quality standards, dealer in North America.